tc39/notes/es6/2014-06/jun-5.md

 (Agenda item 5.2 added)

-(Istvan on the phone discussing non-member CLA process)
+(István on the phone discussing non-member CLA process)

 AR: It sounds like we're making the process difficult for non-members simply because it's currently difficult for members.
 Can we change the goal to just make the process simpler for everyone?